joshipriyanshi1409-blip/cyber_detecter/README.md

-Buggy and older vesrion with docker issue need fixing
+Buggy and older vesrion with docker issue ,need fixing